Self-Realisation, Non-Duality & EnlightenmentFrom Awakening to Wholeness

 - There is no individual Self: Some say that there is no individual Self and that there is only oneness.
 By definition there can be only one oneness (i.e. universal consciousness), so if an enlightened person was that oneness they would be the entire universe and would have detailed awareness of everything that is occurring within the entire universe.
 But they don’t; they only have detailed awareness of the part of the universe that is around them.
 So there is still an experiential centre of consciousness after enlightenment, but it is much subtler than the previous false sense of self was – hence the misunderstanding.

 - (No individual Self means) we have no free will: Learning from our own decisions is an essential aspect of human development.
 It is true that ultimately everything is controlled by Life/Universe/God, but we are part of that universal consciousness.
 Gradually letting go of our individual will and becoming more aligned with universal will is an important aspect of our journey, but at no point do we have to completely give up our individual will.
 We remain an individual while our consciousness expands into the universal oneness.

 Common Difficulties After Enlightenment

-The profound shift in our identity that accompanies enlightenment can give rise to some difficulties:
+The significant shift in our identity that accompanies enlightenment can give rise to some difficulties:

 - Integration Time: It is quite normal to be a little “spaced out” after completing any healing and reintegration work, as our psychological circuitry re-wires itself.
-After enlightenment the changes are much more significant and can have a far greater and longer-lasting effect on our psychological state.
+After enlightenment, these changes may be more significant and have longer-lasting effects on our psychological state.
 So please don’t make any important decisions until everything has settled down.

 Generally, the more ego structures (false qualities) that remain at the time of enlightenment the more difficulties will be encountered.
 So it is advisable to do the inner work first and allow enlightenment to occur naturally, when we are truly ready.